apache/apisix/docs/en/latest/admin-api.md

       port: 9180
 ```

-This will find environment variable `ADMIN_KEY` first, and if it's not exist it will use `edd1c9f034335f136f87ad84b625c8f1` as default value.
+This will find the environment variable `ADMIN_KEY` first, and if it does not exist, it will use `edd1c9f034335f136f87ad84b625c8f1` as the default value.

 ## V3 new feature